MehmetMHY/cha/README.md

 - **Streamlined File Navigation**: Two modes for file selection - simple mode (`!l`) for quick selection in current directory, and advanced mode (`!la`) with full directory traversal, direct path support (`cd dirname`, `cd ..`), clean interface, and efficient file selection using `fzf`.
 - **Chat History Management**: Save, load, and search through your past conversations.
 - **Local Configuration**: Customize Cha's behavior through local configuration files.
-- **Interactive Code Generation**: Draft, review, modify, and execute Python code directly in the chat.
-The model generates code, lets you review or modify it, runs it, and provides insights based on the execution output.
-- **Code Verification**: Run and verify code solutions using the coder feature to reduce hallucinations and ensure working code.
 - **Interactive File Editor**: Edit files with AI assistance using `!editor`.
 Select files, make AI-powered edits, view diffs, and access shell for testing.
 - **Export Responses to Files**: Export model responses to files.
 In interactive mode, use the export command to export the latest response.
 Use `all` for all responses in the history.
 Add the `single` argument to save the whole response as one file instead of extracting code blocks (e.g., `single` or `all single`).